Where do wasps go in the winter?

 Wasps like the median wasp have quite small colonies compared to the Common or European wasps.
 Once their nest reaches about the size of a football, nest construction stops, and the nest matures.

 Once the nest hits that magic, unknown maturity peak, queens and males develop and leave the colony, signalling its demise.

 This could be because the queen of the median wasp has a smaller number of fertile eggs.

-Whatever the true reason, this particular species of wasp seems to have two or three broods a year but appears to be sensitive to the climate.
-During 2010 these wasps were very common, but early snow in December 2010 meant that in 2011 median wasps almost disappeared!
+Whatever the true reason, this species of wasp seems to have two or three broods a year but appears to be sensitive to the climate.
+During 2010 these wasps were common, but early snow in December 2010 meant that in 2011 median wasps almost disappeared!

 British wasps have very harsh climatic changes to endure, compared to the same species in Australia and New Zealand.

 The Wasps Nest Matures